 Disease-caused declines in bighorn sheep are often catastrophic, all-age mortality events (Clifford et al. 2009).
+However, respiratory disease in bighorn sheep is complex and pathogen transmission does not always result in large die-offs of bighorn populations.
+Mortality rates vary widely and factors influencing disease severity are not well understood.
 Following recovery from a pneumonia outbreak, the herds continue to suffer poor lamb recruitment for several years (Cassirer and Sinclair 2007; Cassirer et al. 2013; Plowright et al. 2013).
 Survivors then become carriers of the disease and serve as a source of infection for lambs in the same herd or for adults and lambs in other herds and populations, through forays or dispersals.
 Chronic, sporadic, pneumonia-caused mortality in adults and lambs can also be a primary factor limiting population growth (Cassirer and Sinclair 2007).